In the The Romanovs: One Last Dance Novel:

 In the 'What If?'
 Storyline:

 In the meantime, Mary's relationship with the king remains one of few spoken words, and a strong, but quiet devotion.
 Both products of the Victorian era, Mary and George detest the idea of change, although the king is more tolerable of it than his wife.
-Mary, stuck in the old ways, worries about the succession, disappointed that Olga and David's second child is another girl, Ella.
+Mary, stuck in the old ways, worries about the succession, disappointed that Olga and David only have the two girls, Kate and Ella.

 Background and Border From The Inspiration Gallery